dart-lang/site-www/src/_guides/language/effective-dart/design.md

 comment.

+### DO use `mixin` to define a mixin type.

+Dart originally didn't have a separate syntax for declaring a class intended to be mixed in to other classes.
+Instead, any class that met certain restrictions (no non-default constructor, no superclass, etc.) could be used as a mixin.
+This was confusing because the author of the class might not have intended it to be mixed in.

+Dart 2.1.0 added a `mixin` keyword for explicitly declaring a mixin.
+Types created using that can *only* be used as mixins, and the language also ensures that your mixin stays within the restrictions.
+When defining a new type that you intend to be used as a mixin, use this syntax.

+{:.good-style}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (mixin)"?>
+{% prettify dart %}
+mixin ClickableMixin implements Control {
+  bool _isDown = false;

+  void click();

+  void mouseDown() {
+    _isDown = true;
+  }

+  void mouseUp() {
+    if (_isDown) click();
+    _isDown = false;
+  }
+}
+{% endprettify %}

+You might still encounter older code using `class` to define mixins, but the new syntax is preferred.

-### AVOID mixing in a class that isn't intended to be a mixin.
+### AVOID mixing in a type that isn't intended to be a mixin.

-If a constructor is added to a class that previously did not define any, that breaks any other classes that are mixing it in.
-This is a seemingly innocuous change in the class, and the restrictions around mixins aren't widely known.
-It's likely an author may add a constructor without realizing it will break your class that's mixing it in.
+For compatibility, Dart still allows you to mix in classes that aren't defined using `mixin`.
+However, that's risky.
+If the author of the class doesn't intend the class to be used as a mixin, they might change the class in a way that breaks the mixin restrictions.
+For example, if they add a constructor, your class will break.

-Like with subclassing, this means a class needs to be deliberate about whether or not it wants to allow being used as a mixin.
-If the class doesn't have a doc comment or an obvious name like `IterableMixin`, you should assume you cannot mix in the class.
+If the class doesn't have a doc comment or an obvious name like `IterableMixin`, assume you cannot mix in the class if it isn't declared using `mixin`.

-### DO document if your class supports being used as a mixin.

-Mention in the class's doc comment whether the class can or must be used as a mixin.
-If your class is designed for use only as a mixin, then consider adding `Mixin` to the end of the class name.

 ## Constructors